 Tell us about your current role and career highlights?

-I currently work at Hide in Mayfair as senior sous, having worked at a number of places around in the UK including Luca restaurant, the Royal Automobile Club, Apsley's, a Heinz Beck restaurant and Gleneagles in Scotland.
+I currently work at Hide in Mayfair as head chef of Above, having worked at a number of places around in the UK including Luca restaurant, the Royal Automobile Club, Apsley's, a Heinz Beck restaurant and Gleneagles in Scotland.
 Prior to winning the Roux Scholarship, I won the British Culinary Federation Chef of the Year in 2016.